ARTICLE

 Neuroscientists say a single workout lifts the mood because it immediately increases neurotransmitters like dopamine, serotonin, and noradrenaline, also known as happy chemicals.

-2. Get seven hours of sleep
+2. Get Seven Hours of Sleep

 Sleep helps the body recover and recharge.
 If you are unable to sleep well, you may feel sluggish both physically and mentally.
 You may find it challenging to focus, become forgetful, and get easily irritated.
 In addition, insufficient sleep leads to an increased production of cortisol – a hormone that keeps your body in a state of stress.